oris-tool/pyramis-evaluation-rep-pkg/README.md

 This repository is a companion page for the following submitted publication:

-> Laura Carnevali, Marco Paolieri, Riccardo Reali, Leonardo Scommegna, and Enrico Vicario.
+> Laura Carnevali, Reinhard German, Leonardo Montecchi, Leonardo Scommegna, and Enrico Vicario.
 2025.
-Compositional Coordinated Resource Provisioning in Workflows with Stochastic Durations.
+CThe Pyramis Library: Efficient Numerical Evaluation of Hierarchical UML Statecharts applied to Stochastic Workflows.
 (Currently under review).

 This replication package includes all resources needed to reproduce our experimental results.